 After a morning birding around Udawalawe reservoir (Sri Lanka’s third largest), we proceed to Sinharaja and should arrive at our hotel for lunch.
 During our time in this lush, green area, we explore the village looking for Layard’s Parakeet, Sri Lanka Hanging Parrot, Sri Lanka Swallow, Sri Lanka Myna, Sri Lanka Green Pigeon, Legge’s Flowerpecker, Serendib Scops Owl and Sri Lanka Frogmouth.
 The main goal is to witness the beautiful primeval rainforest of Sinharaja – a UNESCO World Heritage and Biosphere Reserve - hoping to see any outstanding endemic birds, plus a wide range of wildlife including tree frogs and butterflies.
 Among our targets are Sri Lanka Scaly Thrush, Red-faced Malkoha, White-faced Starling, Green-billed Coucal, Chestnut-backed Owlet, Sri Lanka Drongo, Orange-billed Babbler, Ashy-headed Laughingthrush, Black-capped Bulbul, Yellow-fronted Barbet and Sri Lanka Frogmouth.
 We enjoy two full days wandering the forest tracks, a magical way to round off a wildlife and memory-filled trip!
 We stay at Blue Magpie Lodge, Sinharaja for three nights.

-We undertake one more morning birding excursion to the buffer zone of the rainforest to see Sri Lanka Spurfowl, Sri Lanka Blue Magpie, Red-faced Malkoha, Sri Lanka Myna, Sri Lanka Grey Hornbill, Ashy-headed Laughingthrush and Sri Lanka Drongo, before leaving for our final night close to the airport.
+We undertake one more morning birding excursion to the buffer zone of the rainforest to see Sri Lanka Spurfowl, Sri Lanka Blue Magpie, Red-faced Malkoha, Sri Lanka Myna, Sri Lanka Grey Hornbill, Ashy-headed Laughingthrush and Sri Lanka Drongo.
+Those that are joining our optional Whale Watching extension will depart after the morning's birding, whilst the rest of us will continue on for our final nights accommodation.
 We will have plenty of time to relive some of those exciting encounters and magic moments of the holiday over our final evening meal.
 Overnight stay at Airport Garden Hotel, Katunayake.

 After breakfast, we leave for the airport in time to catch our flight back to London.